 - Avoid steps, curbs, and uneven surfaces whenever possible.

-If you fall, seek medical attention immediately.
+If you experienced a slip and fall accident, seek medical attention immediately.
 The soreness and stiffness you experience after a fall could be an indication of a more serious injury.
 It is usually best to have a complete physical after a fall to rule out serious injuries.

 What Should You Do After a Fall on Another Person’s Property?